 The seeds, fruit, and bark of jujube have been used in traditional medicine for anxiety and insomnia, and as an appetite stimulant or digestive aid.
 Experiments in animals support the presence of anxiolytic and sedative properties.
-However, clinical trials are lacking.
+However, evidence from epidemiologic and clinical studies is largely lacking.

 Information is lacking.